 The devastating earthquake in Haiti arrived unannounced and unexpectedly.
 Yet, the crisis unfolding is not unfamiliar and echoes the patterns we saw in the aftermath of Hurricane Katrina.
 In 2007, CCL brought together a group of formal and informal leaders who had played a role in Hurricane Katrina to explore the nature and lessons of crisis leadership.
-[These findings were published in Stepping in the Void, a free report available for download on the CCL Web site].
+[These findings were published in Stepping in the Void].
 The patterns we observed during the Katrina crisis reflect the leadership challenges now present in Haiti:

 The new leadership that is needed during times of crisis transcends the role of a few heroic leaders.
 In the words of CCL’s Bill Drath, “No individual alone can provide leadership in the face of a complex challenge.”
 The question then becomes, “How do we get more people involved in leadership, making it more inclusive and collective?”